 In additional to bacteria-control properties, studies in animals have shown that xylitol helps increase bone and mineral volume.
 Because xylitol has been seen in human studies to decrease caries lesion size, there is reason to believe that xylitol may help calcium retention in people’s bones and teeth.
 There is evidence that xylitol helps remineralize middle and deeper levels of enamel, indicating another way xylitol chewing gum may help build up tooth structure.
 Because pregnant women with untreated gum disease have a higher risk of premature delivery and because no one wants to get a filling, much less while pregnant, this cavity-fighting property of xylitol is especially attractive.

-At least one study has shown that regularly chewing a gum with xylitol in pregnancy helped women with a high amount of cavity-causing bacteria avoid passing that bacteria on to their children when the children were checked between 9-24 months of age.
+At least one study has shown that regularly chewing a gum with xylitol during pregnancy helped women with a high amount of cavity-causing bacteria avoid passing that bacteria onto their children when the children were checked between 9-24 months of age.
 It’s possible that chewing gum with xylitol may not just help mom’s oral health, but may help protect her new baby’s oral health as well.